Uvindu0513/Smart-IoT-Based-Flood-Risk-Monitoring-and-Automated-Sluice-Gate-Control-System/README.md

 - ⏱️ **Overflow Time Prediction**
   - Estimates the remaining time before reaching critical water levels.

+- ⏱️ **Rain Fall Intensity**
+  - A Tipping Bucket Guage system is used with some calculations.

 - 🌧️ **Rainfall Monitoring**
   - Detects rain start and stop times.
   - Measures rainfall intensity using a tipping bucket rain gauge.